-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 “The [YouTube video] has no sexual content,” the description for Sexually Safe reads.
 “In other words, both the thumbnail and the content of the video result indicate something that you would be comfortable watching with your family.”

-One example of “sexually safe” material, according to the YouTube guidelines, would be a video called “Six Things You Need To Know Before Oral Sex,” because it “discusses a sexual act in an informative and sexually safe manner.”
+One example of “sexually safe” material, according to the YouTube guidelines, would be a video called “Six Things You Need to Know Before Oral Sex,” because it “discusses a sexual act in an informative and sexually safe manner.”

 Meanwhile, a video called “Blind Date Foot Fetish” was also marked “sexually safe,” with the explanation, “Content does not depict sexual behavior, and most users would not consider it racy or sexually suggestive.”
 It shows a pair of zoomed in women’s feet being rubbed and tickled with a brush.